acressy/acressy/README.md

 ## About Me
 Hey!
 I'm a 4th-year Biology major at Georgia Tech, graduating in May 2025 (GO JACKETS!🐝).
 I'm passionate about genomics, bioinformatics, and understanding how computational tools can enhance biomedical research.
-Currently, I'm investigating patterns of ribonucleotides (rNMPs) in genomic DNA and their potential biological implications as part of my course-based Senior Research.
+Currently, I'm investigating patterns of ribonucleotides (rNMPs) in genomic DNA and their potential biological implications as part of my course-based senior research.

 ## What I'm Working On 👩‍🔬
 - **Research**: Analyzing ribonucleotide patterns in genomic DNA to uncover trends and biological significance.